wasicse/ESMDisPred/README.md

 ```
 singularity pull esmdispred.sif docker://wasicse/esmdispred:latest
 singularity run --writable-tmpfs esmdispred.sif

-singularity shell -f --writable esmdispred.sif
 ```

+## Output format

-- The **output** folder should contain the results.
-The output directory contains the disorder probabilities with labels for each residue in **sample_disPred.txt** file.
-The fully disorder prediction for each protein sequence is stored in **sample_fullydisPred.txt** file.
+- The **outputs** folder should contain the results for each of the trained model including Dispredict3.0.

+- The output directory contains the disorder probabilities for each residue in **PROTEINID.caid** file.
+The directory also have the "timings.csv" file and store execution time for each prediction.

 ## Authors